Noncompliance - Curing a Sanction

 - Develop the WTW 29 by telephone.

-Note: The date on which the county informed the client about the specifics of his/her plan by telephone (informing date) is considered the date that the client signs the plan for purposes of beginning the maximum 30-calendar day curing period.
+Note: The date on which the county informed the client about the specifics of their plan by telephone (informing date) is considered the date that the client signs the plan for purposes of beginning the maximum 30-calendar day curing period.

 - Document in the Journal Detail page.